AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 Our new features should now inherit this class.

 ### Associating a feature with controllers / actions
 If the feature is disabled, then the request should fail with the specified message and status code.
-Therefore if we create a new feature like so:
+Therefore if we create a new feature:
 ```
 public class ValuesFeature : BaseFeature { }
 ```